-Working remotely is becoming the norm for more and more businesses.
-Many companies have offices spread throughout the world, decentralized employees or contractors, or they simply have a flexible work from home (WFH) policy.
+Working remotely has become the norm globally for businesses, specifically in regards to IT.
+Many companies have offices spread throughout the world, decentralized employees or contractors, or simply have a flexible work from home (WFH) policy.

-Remote work is an aspect of digital transformation that is often left out of conversations when it comes to ensuring business continuity and driving growth.
-This is especially true in terms of monitoring the infrastructure that makes working from home possible because many of our work from home capabilities rely on third-party, cloud-based solutions and services that we don’t control.
+Remote work is an aspect of digital transformation that is often left out of conversations when it comes to ensuring business continuity and driving growth, despite research indicating that everything will continue to push towards hybrid work environments.
+This is especially true in terms of monitoring the infrastructure that makes working from home possible because many of our WFH capabilities rely on third-party, cloud-based solutions and services that we don’t control.

 LogicMonitor and Work From Home Infrastructure Monitoring

+LogicMonitor’s remote monitoring solutions can help businesses avoid at-home frustration and take third-party application availability into their own hands.
 LogicMonitor has always focused on extensibility, fast ROI, and contextual intelligence.
-Our SaaS, agentless platform offers out-of-the-box DataSources and dashboard widgets to provide visibility into key work from home solutions.
+Our SaaS, agentless platform offers out-of-the-box DataSources and dashboard widgets to provide visibility into critical work-from-home solutions.
 Our intelligent monitoring helps ensure that your remote workforce is driving business performance and maintaining your customer experience.

 LogicMonitor offers pre-configured dashboards that show performance and health in real-time for: